 Calendula has been found to be beneficial for a number of ailments and especially for the skin.

-Calendula is rich in the flavonoids and carotenoids found in vegetables and fruits, as evidenced by the the vivid yellow and orange colors found in the yellow-orange range of fruits vegetables.
+Calendula, as evidenced by its vivid yellow and orange colors, is rich in the flavonoids and carotenoids found in the yellow-orange range of fruits and vegetables.

 - Antioxidants –